tholman/the-indie-web/content/posts/2020-05-15-putting-challenge.md

 Indie developer [Aaron Demeter](https://twitter.com/aarondemeter) launched [Lee Carvello’s Putting Challenge](https://aaron-demeter.itch.io/lee-carvallos-putting-challenge) on itch.io this week with all the fanfare such a title deserves, but if you're unfamiliar with the Simpsons reference, I'll point you to this [recap](https://en.wikipedia.org/wiki/Marge_Be_Not_Proud) based on one of the writers real life experiences.

-The Simpsons showrunner at the time, Bill Oakley has also [tweeted out the link](https://twitter.com/thatbilloakley/status/1271893517212610560), which of course gives it extra clout.
+The Simpsons showrunner at the time, Bill Oakley has also tweeted out the link which of course gives it extra clout.

-{{< twitter 1271893517212610560 >}}

 The game is super true to the original, and if you're a sucker for those details I'm sure you'll want to compare it side by site with the real thing.